 More than 8.5 million people visited Wyoming as overnight guests last year, resulting in $3.5 billion being spent in our local communities.
 As we head into the summer, it is time to take stock of your local online presence.
-Google reports that well over half of their searches originate with a mobile device.
+Google reports that well over half of their online search results originate with a mobile device.
 Furthermore, 72% of these searches are visited by folks that are within five miles of your location and within 24 hours of the search.

 Having no, little or incorrect information about your business online makes it very difficult for visitors to stop and shop with you.
 So here are five ways you can boost your business’ online presence.